 The Emergency Food Pantry is a volunteer-based mission through partnership with the Loving Hands-Food Ministry from the United Methodist Church in Aledo, IL, Riverbend Food Bank, and MCHD/MHAP.
 This program has been implemented to fill the gaps in food accessibility for those with financial challenges and to provide referrals to appropriate public aid services such as the local food pantries, SNAP, TANF.
 Medicaid. etc. A focus has been put on screening individuals who are not established clients, to provide further assistance if needed.
 Food is provided in the form of 'power packs' which include ingredients to make meals, frozen casseroles, sandwiches, and miscellaneous fresh and nonperishable food.
 There are also toiletry items and cleaning essentials available to those in need.
-The pantry underwent minor renovations in 2023: creating a designated room for storage of food and toiletry items, increasing refrigeration space, and installing more shelfing.
+We coordinate with 4 MRC volunteers to help complete this mission.